Size-Ramsey numbers of graphs with maximum degree three: Appendix

 The following definition is precisely the same as in~\cite{kamcev2021size}.
 For a tree $T$ with root $r$, define the \emph{truncation} $T'$ of $T$ as the tree obtained from $T$ by removing each vertex $v$ at a positive even distance from $r$, and for each such $v$, adding an edge from the parent of $v$ to each child of $v$ in $T$.
 Observe that the maximum degree of $T'$ is at most $d^2$, where $d:= \Delta(T)$.

 The next lemma shows that, if $G[V_i]$ is a blue clique for all $i\in[m]$, the existence of a blue tree in the $(G,\psi,s)$-colouring of $K_m$ implies there is a blue blow-up of a related tree in $G$. \begin{lemma}[Lemma 3.2 in~\cite{kamcev2021size}]~ Fix integers $n_0$, $d$, $k$, $m$.
-Let $T$ be a tree in $\cT_{n,d}$ rooted at $x_0$, and let $T'$ be the truncation of $T$.
+Let $T$ be a tree in $\cT_{n_0,d}$ rooted at $x_0$, and let $T'$ be the truncation of $T$.
 Let $s=(d+d^2)k$.
 Suppose we are given a graph $G$, a vertex partition $(V_1, V_2, \dots, V_m)$ of $G$, and an edge-colouring $\psi:E(G)\rightarrow \{\text{red},\text{blue}\}$ such that, for all $i\in[m]$, all the edges of $G[V_i]$ are present and are blue, and $|V_i|\geq s$.
-If there exists a blue copy of $T'$ in the $(G,\psi,s)$-colouring of $K_m$, then there exists a blue copy of $T \boxtimes K_k$ in $G$. \end{lemma} The next theorem, which we use in the proof of Proposition~\ref{prop:q-partition-or-cliques}, combines the two previous lemmas to show that if a colouring of a certain blow-up does not contain a blow-up of some bounded degree tree in one colour, then it is dense in the other colour. \qpartition* \begin{proof} By Lemma~\ref{lem:chopping}, since there is no blue copy of $T \boxtimes K_k$ in $G$, there is no blue copy of $T'$ in the $(G, \psi, s)$-colouring of $K_m$.
+If there exists a blue copy of $T'$ in the $(G,\psi,s)$-colouring of $K_m$, then there exists a blue copy of $T \boxtimes K_k$ in $G$. \end{lemma} The next theorem, which we use in the proof of Proposition~\ref{prop:q-partition-or-cliques}, combines the two previous lemmas to show that if a colouring of a certain blow-up does not contain a blow-up of some bounded degree tree in one colour, then it is dense in the other colour.
+Recall the definition of a $(\cG,\psi,s)$-colouring (Definition~\ref{def:aux coloring}). \qpartition* \begin{proof} Fix an arbitrary root $x_0$ of $T$, and let $T'$ be the truncation of $T$.
+By Lemma~\ref{lem:chopping}, since there is no blue copy of $T \boxtimes K_k$ in $\cG$, there is no blue copy of $T'$ in the $(\cG, \psi, s)$-colouring of $K_m$.
 Note that $T'$ belongs to $\mathcal{T}_{n_0, d^2}$.
 Now Lemma~\ref{aux:treeorpartite} applied to $K_m$ tells us that there is a red copy of a complete $q$-partite graph in which every part has size at least $\frac{m}{5d^2q}$. \end{proof}

 For a graph $F$, we denote by $F\{t\}$ the graph obtained from $F$ by replacing each vertex $v$ by an independent set $I(v)$ of size $t$, and every edge $vw$ by a complete bipartite graph between the sets $I(v)$ and $I(w)$.